Data-driven root-cause analysis for distributed system anomalies: Conclusions

 \section{Conclusions}

-Based on spatiotemporal causal graphical modelling, this work presents two approaches--the sequential state switching ($S^3$) and artificial anomaly association ($A^3$)--for root-cause analysis in complex cyber-physical systems.
-With synthetic data, the proposed approaches are validated and showed high accuracy in finding failed patterns and diagnose for the anomalous node.
-Advantages of the proposed methods include - \begin{enumerate} \item \emph{Ability to handle multiple nominal modes:} The STPN+RBM framework is capable of learning multiple modes as nominal, which corresponds to diverse operation modes in most physical systems (e.g. complex cyber-physical systems).
-The root-cause analysis approaches proposed in this work enjoy this benefit and are validated with \texttt{dataset1}.
+Based on spatiotemporal causal graphical modeling, this work presents two approaches--the sequential state switching ($S^3$) and artificial anomaly association ($A^3$)--for root-cause analysis in distributed CPSs.
+While $S^3$ approaches the problem in a sub-optimal sequential manner, $A^3$ takes all patterns jointly.
+However, experimental evidence presented here suggests that $S^3$ performs slightly better than $A^3$.
+With synthetic data and real data, the proposed approaches are validated and showed high accuracy in finding failed patterns and diagnose for the anomalous node.
+Advantages of the proposed methods include - \begin{enumerate} \item \emph{Ability to handle multiple nominal modes:} The STPN+ RBM framework is capable of learning multiple modes as nominal, which corresponds to diverse operation modes in most physical systems.